Catch A Lift: Utah’s Lift-Served Mountain Biking

 Brian Head E-Bike Policy

 Because Brian Head operates within the Dixie National Forest, E-bikes are prohibited on non-motorized trails.
-Guests with E-bikes must clearly demonstrate to lift operators that their E-bikes power source is disconnected prior to loading chairlifts.
+Guests with E-bikes must clearly demonstrate to lift operators that their E-bikes' power source is disconnected prior to loading chairlifts.
 E-bike usage is highly discouraged in Brian Head's mountain bike park as their weight makes unloading from the lift difficult and damage to expensive components is possible.
-There is no uphill travel for bicycles at Brian Head resort.
+Uphill travel on bicycles is not permitted at Brian Head Resort.

 Rentals

-The town of Brian Head contains three full-service bike shops with rentals, maps, gear, and shuttles to local trailheads.
-For convenience, visit the Brian Head Resort bike shop near the ticketing windows of the Giant Steps Lodge.
-This shop offers basic all-mountain and performance bike rentals for adults and children as well as rentals for protective gear and gloves.
+The town of Brian Head contains three full-service bike shops with rentals, maps, gear and shuttles to local trailheads.
+For convenience, visit the Brian Head Resort Bike Shop near the ticketing windows of the Giant Steps Lodge.
+This shop offers basic all-mountain and performance enduro and downhill bike rentals for adults and children, as well as rentals for protective gear and gloves.
 All bike rentals include a protective package of a helmet, knee and shin guards and elbow guards.
-Protective packages can also be purchased separately.
+Protective rental packages can also be purchased separately.

 The Trails

 Advanced riders can test their mettle on Timberline DH, Z-Line Connector, Wild Flower or Lil’ Gritty trails, which are pro-level downhill courses.
-Dreamcatcher and Descender are shorter cross country trails that are great for getting started at Brian Head.
-Once you gain your confidence, the newer Color Flow trail, Brian Head's easiest singletrack option, must be explored with its rollable or easily bypassed features and jumps.
+Dreamcatcher and Descender are shorter cross-country trails that are great for getting started at Brian Head.
+Once you gain your confidence, Brian Head's easiest singletrack option, the Color Flow trail must be explored with its rollable or easily bypassed features and jumps.

 Sundance Lift-Served Mountain Biking